-Noah Bragg is the coordinator and co-facilitator of community programs at Maine Inside Out.
+Noah Bragg is the coordinator and a co-facilitator of community programs at Maine Inside Out.
 He joined MIO as a volunteer in 2016 and then as an Americorps VISTA member in 2017.
 Previously, Noah worked as a business strategy consultant, research assistant in Latin American history, and youth tennis coach.
 He holds a B.A. in English & Theater and Latin American Studies from Bowdoin College and is a proud alumni of the National Theater Institute at the Eugene O'Neill Theater Center.
-He has trained in nonviolent communication, theater of the oppressed, physical theatre, and ensemble creation.
+He is a practitioner of nonviolent communication, theater of the oppressed, physical theatre, and ensemble creation.

 Margot Fine is a co-founder and director of operations at Maine Inside Out.
 Prior to her time at MIO she served as a clinician at McGeachey Hall, Sebago Educational Alliance, as a crisis worker at Opportunity Alliance, as the the Director of LearningWorks’ Alternative to Detention program, and youth advocacy case worker at Preble Street Teen Center.
 Margot brings a strong anti-racist movement building orientation to all of her work.
 She a trained and licensed as clinical social worker, with her practice rooted in radical social change strategies for structural transformation and community justice.
 Margot holds a B.A. in Interdisciplinary Studies from Bates College and a Masters in Social Work from the University of Southern Maine.